AlbertMontserrat/AMGLanguageManager/README.md

 AMGLanguageManager.shared.setLanguage(name: "es")
 ```

-To use NSLocalizedString just as before but with the AMGLanguageManager you can modify the macro like this:
+You can use a String extension simply like this:

 ```
-#undef NSLocalizedString
-#define NSLocalizedString(key,_comment) AMGLanguageManager.shared.localizedString(key: key)
+let localizedString = "key".amgLocalized()
 ```

 ## Requirements